jantman/biweeklybudget/docs/source/getting_started.rst

 The `image <https://hub.docker.com/r/jantman/biweeklybudget/>`_ runs with the `tini <https://github.com/krallin/tini>`_ init wrapper and uses `gunicorn <http://gunicorn.org/>`_ under Python 3.6 to serve the web UI, exposed on port 80.
 Note that, while it runs with 4 worker threads, there is no HTTP proxy in front of Gunicorn and this image is intended for local network use by a single user/client.
+The image also automatically runs database migrations in a safe manner at start, before starting the Flask application.

 For ease of running, the image defaults the ``SETTINGS_MODULE`` environment variable to ``biweeklybudget.settings_example``.
 This allows leveraging the environment variable